InseeFr/Pogues/doc/pens/README.md

 ## HTML

-The following `html` should suffice for all the pens.
+The following `HTML` should suffice for all the pens.

 ```html
 <div id="base">